 Much has also been made by advocates of The COMPACT that Presidential Candidates don’t spend their time and money, on Television Commercials and Direct Mail, for the General Election in Oklahoma.
 I think it should be a source of pride that our decision for President is made early and Republican candidates do come here for the primary.
 Being a reliable red state gives strength to our Republican Nominee and allows their campaigns to focus limited resources upon promoting the principles of conservatism to purple and blue states in need of repentance for their previous choices.
 Plus Oklahoman’s aren’t particularly fond of Political Commercials and we tend to sort our Direct Mail over the trash can.

 Additionally, selecting a President should not be Oklahoma’s only purpose in the General Election.
-If we are going to be the party which advocates the benefits of “local-control” then we need to better remind our voters that local elections are just as important as federal races.
+If we are going to be the party that advocates the benefits of “local control” then we need to better remind our voters that local elections are just as important as federal races.
 That should be enough for us as a Party to remind constituents to show up and vote in November.

 Supporters of The COMPACT wrongly assert that scandalous recounts, like Florida 2000, would be history.
 Yet, in states with low ballot security, fraud would be incentivized and Oklahoman’s would have no remedy for controlling such travesty other than lawsuits that would accompany ceaseless suspicions about the legality of the ultimate victor.
 Thus, the subsequent step would necessitate uniform election criteria and then our state’s independence will be further endangered by handing over one more control of sovereignty to the Federal Government.